 These principles can best be demonstrated with an example.
 Let’s consider a couple earning $160,000/year who submit their taxes as married filing jointly.
 They choose not to live up to their means.
 Instead, they elect to have a very high savings rate.
 They live a comfortable, but not extravagant lifestyle on about $40,000/year.
 This allows them to save well over half of their income, even after taxes.
 This would allow them to achieve financial independence in about 10-15 years.

 (Note: These numbers were chosen for simplicity of demonstration.
 The principles and not the exact numbers are important.
 The principles work regardless of income.
-For further simplicity, we will ignore inflation and use 2021 values throughout the example.)
+For further simplicity, we will ignore inflation.)

 Principle 1.
 Tax Deferral Is Your Friend

 Many people are confused as to why you would use tax-deferred investment accounts such as a 401(k) or IRA.
 You may ask, won’t I just owe taxes later?
 The answer to that question is yes… unless you don’t.

 To understand this concept, one first must understand the difference between marginal and effective tax rates.
 Your marginal tax rate is the rate paid on the last dollar that you earn in a given year.
 It is the highest rate you pay on any of your income.
 Your effective rate is determined by dividing actual tax paid by total income.
 The numbers are quite different.
 Let’s break it down:

 In 2022, the standard deduction for a married couple is $25,950.
 Therefore, their first $25,950 is free of federal income tax.
 The remaining $134,050 is taxed as follows:

 - The first $20,550 is taxed at 10%, equaling $2,050

 - The next $62,999 is taxed at 12%, equaling $7,560

 - The last $50,501 is taxed at 22%, equaling $11,110